rasouliali1379/trader-bot-go/README.markdown

 In this step create separate instance for each exchange.
 Exchanges have to implement `ExchangeRepository` interface.
 Other repositories such as `influxRepository`, `cacheRepository` and `mysqlRepository` must be initialized.
 #### 5- Initialize strategies and register observers
+Strategies are located in `/internal/core/service/strategies`.
+Strategies must implement `StrategyService` interface.
+`Execute` method from `StrategyService` interface must be registered as observer.
+#### 6- Initialize services:
+Observers will be injected to services while initialization.
+#### 7- Initialize jobs and run them
+At last jobs will be initialized and start running.
+Each job will creat a goroutine and starts to track the targeted market.
+It will inform the observers of any change in market, so they could execute their strategies.